 What is Purpose of Group Therapy for Opioid Abuse?

 Overcoming an addiction to opioids requires support and treatment for both the physical and emotional aspects of this insidious disorder.
-At Discovery House Comprehensive Treatment Centers of Rhode Island we understand how challenging it can be to break free from the chains of addiction, and we are proud to offer comprehensive services for adult men and women who desire to live a drug-free life.
+At Rhode Island Comprehensive Treatment Centers we understand how challenging it can be to break free from the chains of addiction, and we are proud to offer comprehensive services for adult men and women who desire to live a drug-free life.

-One of the essential components of treatment at Discovery House Comprehensive Treatment Centers of Rhode Island is group therapy, which provides patients with a safe and structured environment in which they can work through the behavioral, emotional, and psychological aspects of their addictive behaviors.
+One of the essential components of treatment at Rhode Island Comprehensive Treatment Centers is group therapy, which provides patients with a safe and structured environment in which they can work through the behavioral, emotional, and psychological aspects of their addictive behaviors.

 Group therapy brings together multiple patients within a single session that is typically led by one or two experienced therapists.
 The professional or professionals who lead group sessions facilitate healthy discussions about a variety of topics that relate to the disease of addiction and the process of recovery.
 During group sessions, participants have the opportunity to share their own insights, learn from the experiences of others, and practice healthy interpersonal communication skills.